macie-k/download-snap-memories/README.md

 - [Video](https://bit.ly/33OqDQI) tutorial <br><br>
 - Go [here](https://accounts.snapchat.com/accounts/downloadmydata) and request your data
 - Wait for the e-mail from Snapchat & download the archive
-- Place `memories_history.json` file in the same directory
+- Place `memories_history.json` file in the same directory as `run.py` file
-- Launch the program
+- Launch the program (optionally use `--sort` argument to download in chronological order)

 <br>